wowczarek/pbnet/README.md

 ## API and protocol support

-PBNET supports (will support) ICMP, UDP and TCP, comes with a PING (ICMP echo) sender and responder, and a very basic DNS resolver library, which only handles IN A records.
+PBNET supports (will support) ICMP, UDP and TCP, and has a very basic DNS resolver, which only handles IN A records.

 ## Future plans